Titus Pomponius Atticus: Career

 Atticus inherited family money, which he successfully invested in real estate, enhancing his wealth.
 Using his income to support his love of letters, he had trained Roman slaves as scribes and taught them to make papyrus scrolls, allowing Atticus to publish, amongst other things, the works of his friend Cicero.
 His editions of Greek authors such as Plato, Demosthenes, and Aeschines were prized for their accuracy in the ancient world.
 None of Atticus's own writings have survived, but he is known to have written one book (in Ancient Greek) on Cicero's consulship, the Liber Annalis (a work on Roman chronology), and a small amount of Roman poetry.

 In 65 BC, Atticus returned from Athens to Rome.
 In keeping with his Epicurean sympathies, he kept out of politics to the greatest extent possible, except to lend Cicero a helping hand in times of peril — for instance, when Cicero was forced to flee the country in 49 BC, Atticus made him a present of 250,000 sesterces.
 All in all, his political activity was minimal, though we know that, like Cicero, he belonged to the optimates (the aristocratic party), and held generally conservative views.
 He was also a friend and partner of Marcus Licinius Crassus, a member of the First Triumvirate.

 Upon the death of his wealthiest maternal uncle Quintus Caecilius, Atticus became his adopted son and heir, assuming the name Quintus Caecilius Pomponianus Atticus.
 Lucius Licinius Lucullus, despite being his personal friend, resented Atticus's receiving an inheritance he felt he was entitled to for his association with the campaign against Mithridates and as Governor of Syria.

 Atticus was friendly with the Liberators after the assassination of Julius Caesar but was not harmed following their defeat.
 According to Cornelius Nepos, he took care of Servilia after the death of her son Brutus at the Battle of Philippi.

 Marriage and children

 In his later years, he married a relative, Pilia (c.
 75 – 46 BC), daughter of Pilius and a maternal granddaughter of the Triumvir Crassus.
-Atticus and Pilia were married in 58/56 BC, when Atticus was already 53/54 years old, and she died after 12 years of happy marriage.
+Atticus and Pilia were married in 58/56 BC, when Atticus was already 53/54 years old, and she probably died in 44 BC.
 They had a daughter, Attica, who became the first wife of Marcus Vipsanius Agrippa.